 Solution

-Perfectly preparing the metal is crucial for a successful welding operation.
+- Perfectly preparing the metal is crucial for a successful welding operation.
 Properly clean the surface of the metal.
 It will have a positive impact on the appearance of the final weld and would reduce the overall operating costs of the project.
+If necessary use a chipping hammer to loose the rusts on the metal.

-Make sure to clean rag with a wire brush.
+- Make sure to clean rag with a wire brush and to use protective coatings after finishing welding.

 Reason: 03 — Inappropriate Welder Settings

-Whether you are following TIG, MIG, or Stick welding technique, maintaining the correct voltage and amperage is crucial.
+Whether you are following TIG, MIG, or Stick welding technique, maintaining the correct welding settings of voltage and amperage is crucial.

 Incorrect polarity or insufficient shielding gas flow can also cause spattering problems.
 It will lead to poor joint preparation and weaken the joint.